yakbrother/yakdrive-site/README.md

 # yakdrive-site

 This is a website repository for www.yakdrive.io.
-At the moment, it's just a static HTML holding page.
+This is a trial version of using Jekyll for a blog, with a theme of my own design.